PurpleBooth/git-mit/docs/binaries/git-mit.md

 Set author and Co-authored trailer.

 USAGE:
-    git-mit [OPTIONS] [initials]...
+    git-mit [OPTIONS] [INITIALS]...

 ARGS:
-    <initials>...
+    <INITIALS>...
 Initials of the mit to put in the commit

 OPTIONS:
-    -c, --config <file>              Path to a file where mit initials, emails and names can be found [env: GIT_MIT_AUTHORS_CONFIG=] [default: $HOME/.config/
+    -c, --config <CONFIG>            Path to a file where mit initials, emails and names can be found [env: GIT_MIT_AUTHORS_CONFIG=] [default: $HOME/.config/
                                      git-mit/mit.toml]
-        --completion <completion>    [possible values: bash, elvish, fish, powershell, zsh] -e, --exec <command>             Execute a command to generate the mit configuration, stdout will be captured and used instead of the file, if both this and the file is present, this takes precedence [env:
+        --completion <COMPLETION>    Shell to generate completions for [possible values: bash, elvish, fish, powershell, zsh]
+    -e, --exec <EXEC>                Execute a command to generate the mit configuration, stdout will be captured and used instead of the file, if both this and the file is present, this takes precedence [env:
                                      GIT_MIT_AUTHORS_EXEC=]
     -h, --help                       Print help information
-    -t, --timeout <timeout>          Number of minutes to expire the configuration in [env:
+    -t, --timeout <TIMEOUT>          Number of minutes to expire the configuration in [env:
                                      GIT_MIT_AUTHORS_TIMEOUT=] [default: 60]
     -V, --version                    Print version information